Bottle episode: Examples

 A meta-example is Community's eighth episode of its second season, "Cooperative Calligraphy".
 After the opening, characters Jeff Winger (Joel McHale) and Abed Nadir (Danny Pudi) both refer to the situation as a bottle episode.
 The entire episode is set inside a study room of the college with only the main cast.
 Its plot centers around the pen of the character Annie Edison (Alison Brie) going missing as she refuses to let anyone else leave the study room until they come forward with it.

-Another meta-example is Teen Titans Go!s twenty-ninth third-season episode, titled "Bottle Episode".
-Its plot centers around the main characters being trapped in a literal glass bottle, and passing the time by reminiscing about previous episodes (making it also a clip show).
-The episode breaks the fourth wall multiple times with dialogue referencing the expense of television production, giving production staff a break, and the need to fill episodes that fall through.

-In the animated series SpongeBob SquarePants there is a bottle episode named "Idiot Box" (season 3, episode 4).
-SpongeBob and Patrick play with their imaginations inside a cardboard box for the plot of the episode.
-Only 3 main characters are featured and the episode takes place majorly inside and outside Patrick's house and the cardboard box.

-The sitcom Frasier made use of bottle episodes, notably "My Coffee With Niles" (season 1, episode 24), an homage to the film My Dinner with Andre that consists almost entirely of a conversation between Frasier and Niles at Cafe Nervosa, and "Dinner Party" (season 6, episode 17) which takes place wholly within Frasier's apartment.
+The sitcom Frasier made use of bottle episodes, notably "My Coffee with Niles" (season 1, episode 24), an homage to the film My Dinner with Andre that consists almost entirely of a conversation between Frasier and Niles at Cafe Nervosa, and "Dinner Party" (season 6, episode 17), which takes place wholly within Frasier's apartment.

-The Peep Show episode "Nether Zone" (series 7, episode 4) takes place almost entirely inside a block of flats, as Mark and Jez are locked inside, unable to get to Mark's baby's christening.
+The Mongrels episode "Nelson and the C***'s Speech" takes place almost entirely in a fictional version of the basement of The Lord Nelson pub in Millwall, with the only exceptions being the cold open at the beginning of the episode and various flashback and imagination sequences throughout.

 The BoJack Horseman episode "Free Churro" features the title character giving a monologue in front of a static background for 20 minutes of the episode's 26-minute runtime.
 The entire episode was voiced by a single voice-actor.

-Long running ABC drama Grey's Anatomy had a bottle episode in its thirteenth season.
-The episode focused on Doctors Grey, Edwards, Webber and Hunt as they perform surgery.
+Long-running ABC drama Grey's Anatomy had a bottle episode in its thirteenth season.
+The episode "The Room Where it Happens" (season 13, episode 8) focused on doctors Meredith Grey, Stephanie Edwards, Richard Webber and Owen Hunt as they perform surgery.
 The episode remains in the operating room as each doctor remembers different moments in their lives.